Evgeny-Tokarev/footballstat/README.md

 # Training React project.
 This project was made as part of test challenge.
 It is my first own React project.
 The goal was to create app for football statistic rendering, based on public API:  https://www.football-data.org/ But owing to lack of time it is not fully complete, and sometimes going wrong.

-##Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+I'll improve it in the future.

+## To start app:

+Clone the code: git clone https://github.com/Evgeny-Tokarev/footballstat

+Run: npm install

+In the root of project create .env file and copy the key from .env.example file.
+Then replace it's value by this free plan key

+b2dd0e14d46548faaeb560db1e55fc93

+or you can get your own key in  https://www.football-data.org/

+Run: npm run start

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.